 Best Friends (1982) finds Goldie paired up with mega-star of the time, Burt Reynolds, in this romantic comedy-drama directed by Norman Jewison.
 Goldie gets to show both her funny and her acting chops in this low-key but entertaining film.

 Goldie Hawn works with another great director in Swing Shift (1984) with Jonathan Demme, but also alongside her man, Kurt Russell.
-I was never crazy about this film, but the actors, especially Goldie & Kurt, are all really dynamite together.
+The actors are all dynamite here.
+Especially Goldie & Kurt.

 Goldie Hawn + The Sports Movie = WildCats (1986)